Kodeworks/old-sunlitsea.no/README.md

 dist needs to be removed from .gitignore

 `npm run build`

+Commit the dist folder, so it can be pushed.

 `git subtree push --prefix dist origin gh-pages`

 This will push the dist folder to the gh-pages branch, which is deployed by github pages.